-Plinabulin, a marine-derived small-molecule, is BeyondSpring’s lead asset and is currently in late-stage clinical development for the prevention of chemotherapy-induced neutropenia (CIN) and as an anticancer therapy in non-small cell lung cancer (NSCLC).
+Plinabulin, a marine-derived small-molecule, is BeyondSpring’s lead asset and is currently in late-stage clinical development as an anticancer therapy in non-small cell lung cancer (NSCLC) and for the prevention of chemotherapy-induced neutropenia (CIN).

 Mechanism of Action